edhowland/viper/README.md

 # VIPER

-##  The Accessable, extensible terminal based code editor  for blind and visually impaired developers!
+##  The highly  extensible, Accessable  terminal based code editor  for blind and visually impaired developers!

-Need a screenreader friendly code editor that even work over SSH or on your daily driver?
+Need a screenreader friendly code editor that will even work over SSH or as your daily driver?
 Viper will do the job for you.